MTRNord/intel_screenbot/README.md

 1. add `https://api.github.com/repos/:REPO_USER/:REPO_NAME/git/trees/master?recursive=1`

+*Note: repos are currently locked to master branch*

 ## How to add local files to plugins_dir

 1. just add the absolute path to `plugins_dir` (relative paths are not tested)

-*Note: repos are currently locked to master branch*

-## How to get SACSID and CSRF
-You should look at the Documentation of [ingress-ice](https://github.com/nibogd/ingress-ice/wiki/Cookies-Authentication)

 ## Admin Commands